kmbulebu/iis-docker-service-reverse-proxy/README.md

 Do not use this.
 Limitations of Windows Containers and HyperV networking prevent this from working correctly.

+## Occasional container exit
+Not yet debugged.
+On several occasionals, the container exitted unexpectedly.

 ## No Swarm Service Networking VIP mode in Windows
 Reference: [https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/swarm-mode]
 ```